necavit/web/hades.davidmr.es/doc/mongo.md

 # mongodb #

-The [mongod](http://www.mongodb.org/) database to which the Hades API connectis must be running on a localhost interface, listening to port 50505.
+The [mongodb](http://www.mongodb.org/) database to which the Hades API connects must be running on a localhost interface, listening to port 50505.

 To achieve this configuration, if we installed the mongodb system under Linux/Ubuntu through the OS package manager, we will have to modify the mongodb configuration file, located at `/etc/mongodb.conf`.
 There is a commented line there which we will uncomment and set to `port = 50505`.